ulfschneider/ulf.website/content/posts/journal/2021-01-07-resilient-web-design.md

 ---
 <figure class="rg:split">
 <img src="/img/journal/jeremy-keith-resilient-web-design.png" alt="">
-<figcaption>Resilient Web Design.
-A book by Jeremy Keith.</figcaption>
+<figcaption><strong>Resilient Web Design.</strong>By Jeremy Keith.</figcaption>
 </figure>

-[Resilient Web Design](https://resilientwebdesign.com) by [Jeremy Keith](https://resilientwebdesign.com/author/) is a pleasure to read.
+*[Resilient Web Design](https://resilientwebdesign.com)* by [Jeremy Keith](https://resilientwebdesign.com/author/) is a pleasure to read.
 Jeremy has put together context and concept for a deep understanding of the web.
 The writing, as well as the presentation, is with style.
 It´s inviting the reader.
 Each chapter has valuable links which by themselves are a pleasure to follow.
 The book is available online, free, and because Jeremy made it a *Progressive Web App*, you can even read it offline!

-*Resilient Web Design* requires to acknowledge and embrace the unpredictability of the web.
+Resilient web design as a practice requires to acknowledge and embrace the unpredictability of the web.

 What I´m taking from the book: